Drug diversion

-Drug diversion is a medical and legal concept involving the transfer of any legally prescribed controlled substance from the individual for whom it was prescribed to another person for any illicit use.
-The definition varies slightly among different jurisdictions, but the transfer of a controlled substance alone usually does not constitute a diversion, since certain controlled substances that are prescribed to a child are intended to be administered by an adult, as directed by a medical professional.
-The term comes from the "diverting" of the drugs from their original licit medical purpose.
-In some jurisdictions, drug diversion programs are available to first time offenders of diversion drug laws, which "divert" offenders from the criminal justice system to a program of education and rehabilitation.
+Drug diversion is a medical and legal concept involving the transfer of a legally-prescribed controlled substance from the individual for whom it was prescribed to another person for any illicit use.
+The definition varies slightly among different jurisdictions, but the transfer of a controlled substance alone usually does not constitute "diversion," since certain controlled substances that are prescribed to a child are intended to be administered by an adult, as directed by a medical professional (the prescriber).
+The term is named for "diverting" said drugs from their original, intended, licit medical purpose.

+Alternately, in some jurisdictions, drug diversion programs are available to first time offenders of drug laws, which "divert" offenders from the criminal justice system to a program of education and rehabilitation.

+Imprecise, Misleading Definition of "Diversion"

+The definition of "drug diversion" is not all-inclusive or all-encompassing, in the sense that it does not account for the potential of any substance, chemical, formulation, molecule, medication, or "drug" in the broadest sense to be diverted from one individual to another; it is not exclusive to controlled substances, as even substances that are not "scheduled" (neither "controlled" per, regulated by, nor listed in the Controlled Substances Act or related analogues and derivatives, which are regulated in the United States by the Federal Analogue Act.